mweers/MWeers_textGame/readme.txt

-A simple text game about a homeless person
+A simple text game about a homeless person.

-Creater - Matt Weers
+Creator - Matt Weers